top of page

 The battle of Agincourt, 25th October 1415, could not be described as one of the world’s great decisive battles.
 Nor was it a strategic victory.
 While much of its fame now forms part of the national psyche, a fire stoked by Shakespeare and by films of his great play, its value to military history lies in its lesson as a model of the effectiveness of maverick command.

-Size of the Armies at Agincourt
+Size of the Armies at the Battle of Agincourt

 As we know, the English army led by Henry V was making an impoverished form of chevauchée between Harfleur and Calais when it was compelled to confront a French army of superior numbers.
 With a force of about 1000-1500 knights and men-at-arms and about 5-7000 longbowmen, Henry was confronted by a force estimated variously at between 12,000 and 25,000 men, including a significant force of French archers and crossbowmen, known as gens de trait.